• Skip to primary navigation

 Cranberry Sage Cookies in a gift box with parchment paper

-Once cookies are completely cool, sandwich them with the cranberry buttercream.
-The cookies freeze well with or without buttercream, but I find that freezing the cooking without the buttercream, then sandwiching them after thawing, better preserves the sage flavor in the cookies!
+The cookies freeze well, with or without buttercream, for up to three months.
+That said, I find that freezing the cooking without the buttercream, then sandwiching them after thawing, better preserves the sage flavor in the cookies!

 Three Cranberry Sage Cookies stacked on parchment paper with candied sage on top